Slicer/Slicer/Docs/user_guide/modules/webserver.md

 ## Future work

 Features have been added to this server based on the needs of demos and proof of concept prototypes.
 A more comprehensive mapping of the Slicer API to a web accessible API has not yet been performed.
-Similarly, the DICOMweb implementation is bare-bones and has only been implemented to the extent required to suppor a simple viewer scenario without performance optimizations.
+Similarly, the DICOMweb implementation is bare-bones and has only been implemented to the extent required to support a simple viewer scenario without performance optimizations.
 The existing framework could also be improved through the implementation of newer HTTP features and code refactoring.

 ## History